anishjana/geekyAnts/README.md

 # geekyAnts
-A simple login page with dark/light theme using Bootstrap, Jquery and also includes GSAP navigation.
+A simple login page with dark/light theme using Bootstrap, Jquery and also includes GSAP animation.

 Demo: https://anishjana.github.io/geekyAnts/

 ### How do I get set up? ###

-* Clone
+* Clone the repo
 * Open login/index.html in a browser

 ### Who do I talk to? ###